 Step 1.Open Eurodyne Flash client and select flash ECU and select the file saved in the operation above

 Step 2.
-Once the file has been successfully written to your ECU select the “Read Settings” option found in the Diagnostics drop down menu
+Once the file has been successfully written to your ECU select the “Quicktune and other settings” option found in the “Other functions” drop down menu

 Step 3.
 Select the 2 step and switching option tab